jjgilchrist/LPS-DNAm/README.md

 [Preprint](https://www.biorxiv.org/content/10.1101/2023.05.17.541041v1)

 **Overview of repository**
 * LPS-induced differential methylation in monocytes: contains R script and source data to reproduce analysis and figures exploring changes in DNAm in monocytes in response to LPS stimulation.
+Includes; control of inflation and bias using bacon [Maarten van Itersen, *et al*.
+"Controlling bias and inflation in epigenome- and transcriptome-wide association studies using the empirical null distribution." *Genome Biology.* 2017.](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-016-1131-9), enrichment analyses exploring immune-modulated CpG genomic context, transcription factor binding site overlap, and local genic enrichment for biological and disease pathways.